Khalifa787/portfolio-khalifa/README.md

 - Inspired by macOS terminal interface
 - Built with modern web technologies
 - Thanks to all contributors and maintainers of the open-source tools used in this project

-## 📞 Contact

-For questions or support, please open an issue on GitHub.

-Original version made with ❤️ in Austin, TX by Johnny Culbreth Modified with ❤️ in Giza, Egypt by aabdoo23